YueLiPicasso/intro_ocaml/yue_eucpp/test/README.md

    = ('g Option.ilogic as 'g) Option.ilogic List.ilogic
 ```
 which is the simplified result of unifying (10) and (14), serving as the first
 argument type of `Reifier.t` in (13), whose  second argument type now is
 (substitute (19) for `'e`)
 ```ocaml
 (21) ('g Option.ilogic as 'g) Option.t Core.logic Option.logic List.logic
    = ('g Option.ilogic as 'g) Option.logic Option.logic List.logic
 ```

+## Pinpoint the type error

 Now we get the type for `tm` in the let-binding, which is just (20).
 Obviously (20) is incompatible with the type annotation for `tm` in the pattern matching.
+This is exactly the type error
+found by the type checker.